Creating and Using Templates

 Name Type description

 show_metadata boolean By default, embed mode hides the event metadata.
-You can override this behavior to show event metadata by setting this option to true.
+You can override this behavior to show event metadata by setting this to true.

 show_companies boolean By default, embed mode hides the user filters.
 You can override this behavior to show user filters by setting this option to true.